 Robinson & Henry can assist you in:

 - finding contract opportunities for your specific business;

 - outlining steps necessary to succeed in your bid;

 - reviewing your proposal for compliance with terms and conditions; and

 - understanding a solicitation’s provisions and evaluation factors for winning a contract, understanding a contract’s terms and conditions, and understanding relevant government rules and regulations.

 We are also ready to assist you with challenges or issues that might arise while performing a government contract.

-Call Robinson & Henry to set up a free consultation with our government contracts attorneys
+Call Robinson & Henry to set up an assessment with our government contracts attorneys

 The government awards lucrative government contracts to thousands of small businesses every year.
 Don’t miss out on this chance to grow your small business as a government contractor.
 The government contracting attorneys at Robinson & Henry have years of experience navigating the various avenues for receiving government contracts.
 Our team can research and help you find the perfect opportunities, assess your business’ eligibility for them, help you prepare a proposal or bid, and help you comply with the terms of the contract and applicable law after award.

-If you are interested in your business taking the next step forward, call 303-688-0944 and set up a free initial consultation with one of our highly-skilled attorneys.
+If you are interested in your business taking the next step forward, call 303-688-0944 and set up a free initial assessment with one of our highly-skilled attorneys.